feugy/melodie/README.md

 - search tooling to find deps version mismatch, and maintain package.json same version

-- Postcss (jest-css-modules-transform@4.1+ needs postcss8, which requires webpack@5, which storybook does not support yet)

 - compare ajv serialization with stringify

 - accessibility: ImageUploader file input, Loading input, and Nav search box have no label